thousandbrainsproject/monty_lab/dmc/README.md

-# Configurations for Demonstrating Monty Capabilities Experiments
+# Demonstrating Monty Capabilities Experiments

-Phase I Goal: Move draft PR from `tbp.monty` to `monty_lab`.
+This repository contains the code for the experiments in the paper "Demonstrating Monty Capabilities".

+## Running the Experiments

+## Reproducting Figures from the Paper